YashiroNene002/YashiroNene002/README.md

 ## ☯ About me ☯
 Hi, my name is Phat Wongsawad.
 I'm a new software engineer from Chiang Mai, Thailand.
 I'm passionate about using technology to solve problems and make a difference in the world.

-❖ My name’s phat
+❖ My name’s Phat Wongsawad

 ❖ My hobby is read to novel

 ❖ I am studying at rajamangala university of technology lanna
 <hr>

  [![Facebook](https://img.shields.io/badge/Facebook-1877F2?style=for-the-badge&logo=facebook&logoColor=white)](https://www.facebook.com/profile.php?id=100069756007386)